JuliusGrote/Tetrix_Psychopy/PyGame_Tetris_Code/readme.md

 Important to check before playing:

--the game only works on windows!
+- the game only works on windows!
--only works with Python installed (download from: https://www.python.org/downloads/) -needs "Pygame" package installed (in windows command type: pip install pygame)
+- only works with Python installed (download from: https://www.python.org/downloads/)
+- needs "Pygame" package installed (in windows command type: pip install pygame)

 Score system:
 down_key = 1 Score Point